 The MBTS generates continuous wave (CW) and pulsed RF signals.
 Pulsed signal target replies are created in response to either internal or external triggers, or in response to decoded radar interrogations.
 The MBTS uses azimuth position data derived from the radar system to calculate and synchronize the generation of target replies.
+Pulsed radar interrogation signals generated by the MBTS facilitate the test of radar transponder equipment.
 Control of MBTS operation is via either a GPIB interface to a dedicated Operator Control Subsystem (OCS) laptop computer or through a serial link to the ATCBI-6 system controller.